 Group leader, Genomics of the innate immune system Unit

 Grantee, ERC starting grant

-Renato Ostuni has published >20 articles in peer-reviewed journals, including papers as first/last author in Cell, Nature and Nature Immunology.
-Overall, his work has been cited > 1,500 times, with an H-index of 14 and IF > 250.
+As of 2018, Renato Ostuni has published >20 articles in peer-reviewed journals, including papers as first/last author in Cell, Nature and Nature Immunology.
+Overall, his work has been cited > 2,000 times, with an H-index of 18 and IF > 250.

 He has received several prizes and awards, including an ERC Starting Grant in 2017.
-He is actively involved in public outreach and research dissemination projects with the Telethon Foundation and the Museum of Science and Technology in Milan.
+He is actively involved in public outreach and research dissemination projects.
 His research activity is supported by the Telethon Foundation, the EU (ERC and ERA-NET), Cariplo Foundation, AIRC and the Italian Ministry of Health.